-Our Designated Safeguarding Lead is UK Youth Chief Operating Officer Laura Badley - safeguarding@ukyouth.org.
-They will report to the Risk and Quality Working Group on any safeguarding issues, which arise.
+Our Designated Safeguarding Lead is UK Youth Director of Outdoor Learning, David Watts - safeguarding@ukyouth.org.
+They will report to the Trustee Impact & Risk Committee and CEO on any safeguarding issues, which arise.

 The DSL is responsible for ensuring:

 - the resources available to support staff on safeguarding/child protection issues are maintained. - that safeguarding implications are constantly reviewed across the scope of the work the Charity delivers and are fully considered in the development of all new pieces of work. - the continued development of Charity's approach to safeguarding, considering and authorising any immediate changes in operational policy required due to a safeguarding incident or near miss - safeguarding is considered in all appointments of staff (to include trustees, volunteers, freelance staff etc). - training of staff is delivered as regularly as is necessary for department needs. - representation at external safeguarding meetings